 How to defrost a frozen Small Whole Turkey?

-The guidance from Food Stanadards Agency is to defrost your turkey, in a container big enough to catch any juices to avoid cross-contamination.
+The guidance from The Food Standards Agency is to defrost your turkey in a container big enough to catch any juices to avoid cross-contamination.

-This should be placed in a fridge for about 2 days before cooking.
-Allowing your turkey enough time to fully thaw.
+This should be placed in a fridge for about two days before cooking.
+You are allowing your turkey enough time to thaw thoroughly.

 The defrosting time for your turkey should be on the packaging.
-However, if for any reason it is not or you want to double-check see below table?
+However, if you want to double-check, see the below table.

 Whole Turkey Frozen Weight | Defrost Time - covered in fridge |